 Intricate details of the temples, a place that is rich of history, discoveries and experiences.
 Oh Cambodia, you were definitely beautiful.

-Coming from our almost 4 days stay in Vietnam and a day of travelling all the way in Siem Reap our Cambodia Itinerary was truly jam-packed and I made sure we get to maximize what the place has to offer.
+Coming from our almost 4 days stay in Vietnam and a day of travelling all the way to Siem Reap our Cambodia Itinerary was truly jam-packed and I made sure we get to maximize what the place has to offer.
 Super excited what this country has to offer I’ll be sharing here in my blog our 3 days stay in Siem Reap, if this is part of your Indochina (Tri-city) Country Travel this was our second stop;

 Saigon Itinerary for 4D/3N : #SaigonWithTheWind : Vietnam Itinerary for 4D/3N